built-on-openfin/frontend-framework-starter/frameworks/react/workspace-platform-starter/README.md

 # React Wrapper for Workspace Platform Starter

-This project provides a React wrapper for the [workspace-platform-starter](https://github.com/built-on-openfin/workspace-starter/tree/main/how-to/workspace-platform-starter) for teams who prefer to use the build tooling available in the React ecosystem such as hot reloading.
+This project provides a React wrapper for the [workspace-platform-starter](https://github.com/built-on-openfin/workspace-starter/tree/main/how-to/workspace-platform-starter) for teams who prefer to use the build tooling available in the React ecosystem for a familiar development experience.

-The workspace platform starter source files are for demonstration purposes and to help get started building your own project.
-Once the source is added to your project, consider it your source code to manage for your production build.
-Once initial setup is complete, you should review the features you need and turn off many of the modules in the manifest.fin.json, and remove many of the app endpoints listed in "appProvider" / "endpointIds".
+To use this project, the source files are manually copied into the project from the [workspace-platform-starter](https://github.com/built-on-openfin/workspace-starter/tree/main/how-to/workspace-platform-starter) project.
+A simple React-based provider demonstrates how to bootstrap a platform.

+This can then form the basis of your own OpenFin platform.
+The source within the /openfin folder becomes your source code to customize as you need to.

+Once setup, see the next steps section below.

 ## Prerequsites